He reports in his regular 3/7 update that :

 -BS graduates nationally are ~3.5 % Hispanic in geosciences

-by the American Institute of Physics in 2010 as a top producer
+Additionally, we were recognized by the American Institute of Physics in 2010 as a top producer

 of geoscience BS degrees for Hispanic students (1 of 13 schools in the nation, including UT Austin, UTEP and UTSA) based on 2005-2008 graduation rates.
 Our recent increase in graduation rates for Hispanic students will only enhance this reputation in coming years.